 Anne Emerson is incorrigibly interested in everything.
-She likes to work with her hands (creating flower gardens and arrangements, and taking photos), and also spends hours in thought - ideas running off in many directions.
+She likes to work with her hands (creating flower gardens and arrangements, taking photos, solving small mechanical problems, fixing all sorts of things), and also spends hours in thought - ideas running off in many directions.

 She prefers lyrical poetry, rich in imagery, both visual and emotional, and tries to create poems containing those elements.
 She also enjoys writing poems about photos she missed by not "seizing the moment," and likes to match photos with poems, whichever of the two might have been inspired first.

-Anne’s poems have been published in several editions of the annual anthologies, NOVA Bards and The Poet’s Domain.
-She has presented poetry (her own and others’) to senior communities in Northern Virginia and in Williamsburg.
+Anne’s poems have been published in several editions of the annual anthologies, NoVA Bards and The Poets' Domain.
+They have also been self-published in "Pics and Poems," Volumes I and II, her own photo books.
+She belongs to the James City Poets, and the Poetry Society of Virginia.
+She has presented poetry (her own and others’) to small groups in Northern Virginia and in Williamsburg.

 Anne also has worked as a photographer for Sears Portrait Studio; she has taught French to young children and Economics to BBA and MBA students; as Office Manager, and worker in the Finance Department, she helped, and observed, as an IT start-up grew into a mid-sized company.